 The Ultimate Debate: Blinds v Curtains

-by Craig Daniel on Jun 25, 2014
+by Guest on Jun 25, 2014

 Once it was a foregone conclusion; practically every house in the land hand had curtains installed around their windows.
 Now the situation has changed substantially and while curtains certainly aren't a thing of the past, blinds are hot on their heels and threatening to take over windows around the world.